 With a throwback to the awesome 70’s (I embrace that decade with a whole lotta soul) terrariums again reveal themselves as wonderful plant designs.
-These units combine modern essence with charm that add those creative touches we love in our décor schemes.
-Terrariums are so easy to create with very low cost while being great gifts for you or your client base to share.
+Today’s units combine modern essence with charm that are assets to our interior spaces.

-The plantings are two varieties of sedum: the top cascading sedum is called Jelly Bean Plant (which I love using in fresh floral designs as well) and the bottom is a dwarf ground cover sedum.
+The plantings are two varieties of sedum: the top is called Jelly Bean Plant (which I love using in fresh floral designs as well) and the bottom is a dwarf ground cover sedum.
 Both are basically outdoor plants, very hardy, and will grow indoors if they have plenty of light and warmth.
-Both these beauties were taken from my yard, separated and dug up from bigger plantings.
-Sedum are so easy to replant as well.
-You can dig up a clump and replant anywhere you want more to grow; that’s the wonder of these plants along with their wonderful shapes and green hues.
+And guess what, these both came from plantings in my yard!
+You can dig up a clump and replant anywhere you want more to grow; that’s the wonder of these varieties.

 Both containers are separate, with the vase sitting on the dwarf sedum.
-I added a little soil (Miracle Gro soil of course) on the bottom of the bowl, then added the sedum in pieces.
+I added a little soil (Miracle Gro soil of course!) on the bottom of the bowl, then added the sedum in pieces.
 The blue stone are always a beautiful accent, purchased at any outlet like Home Depot.
-Just place them around the terrarium base and enjoy how the green and blue hues play off each other.
+All you do is I place them around the terrarium base; I love how the blue and green play off each other!

 Getting our hands dirty is fun, especially when we design something interesting that’s low cost with the ability to net a solid profit.
 Create your own variation of this plant design adding all the touches of décor you love.
 Entice your customers and friends with some samples.
-That will definitely get the interest going and those sales coming.
+That will get the interest going and the sales coming!